 In Illinois, you’ll find three distinct types of races for horses.
 These vary in the attributes of the horses and the details of the tracks, along with the rules of the race.
 Tracks around Illinois offer these various types of racing according to their facilities and interest.

-The three Illinois racetracks welcome bettors and fans throughout their seasons with several amenities, including beverage and food service, VIP seating and simulcasting for races that take place elsewhere.
+The two Illinois racetracks welcome bettors and fans throughout their seasons with several amenities, including beverage and food service, VIP seating and simulcasting for races that take place elsewhere.

 Formerly known as Fairmount Park, FanDuel Sportsbook and Horse Racing purchased this property in 2019 so it could get a sports betting license in Illinois.
 The action hasn’t missed a beat since, giving horse racing fans in the greater St. Louis area an option for live races.

 Also in the Chicago suburbs, Hawthorne Racecourse offers a busy schedule of racing action for most of the year.
 For bettors and fans who prefer an emphasis on the variety and volume of live events, this is a fantastic venue.

 Located in the Chicago suburbs, Churchill Downs is the long-time operator of this property.
 This facility was perhaps most famous for the abundance of dining options on-site and offering a great variety of aesthetics and menus.

 Currently, there are more than 20 off-track betting parlors in Illinois, although the law allows for more than 40.
 All are affiliated with one of the state’s live tracks and offer pari-mutuel wagering on the track’s races and action via simulcast betting as well.
 While the tracks are split between two of the bigger metropolitan areas in the state, the OTBs are a bit more evenly distributed.
 Thus, people in rural areas of Illinois have better access to OTB betting parlor than tracks.
 Among this list, you’ll hopefully find one close to you.